 David and Amy Julian are Assemblies of God missionaries preparing to use healthcare and community development to cross lines.
 Learn how they plan to use their background and skills in pediatric nursing and innovative sustainable solutions for water drilling and sanitation, heating, etc, along with a strategy suggested by Peter’s message to Cornelius in Acts 10, to break down barriers of resistance to the gospel in remote Papua New Guinea villages.

-Animism — the belief that objects, places and creatures possess a distinct spiritual essence — is 6the belief system of many indigenous peoples.
+Animism — the belief that objects, places and creatures possess a distinct spiritual essence and that these spiritual powers must be consulted and/or manipulated through ritual to determine and/or influence an appropriate course of action — is the belief system of many indigenous peoples.
+Animism also plays a part in the everyday life of those who may identify with other major world religions — including Buddhism, Hinduish, Islam, and even Christianity.
 Here you will find stories of how the message of God's love is impacting animistic unreached people groups and learn how you can be a part of God's work among them.

 The Prayercast website provides helpful resources for praying for Animists.